-The 2014 EITI Report indicates which extractive sector revenues are recorded in the national budget in sections 2.9.3 "Distribution of petroleum revenues" and 2.10 "State accounts and the state budget" (p.
-19), and section 5.2 "Transfer of payments to the Government Pension Fund Global" (p.
-28).
-According to the report, the net revenue from the petroleum sector is transferred to the Government Pension Fund Global, which is administered by Norges Bank Investment Management (NBIM) on behalf of The Ministry of Finance.
+Commented [A65]: They are reported by receiving government as described above the report, the net revenue from the petroleum sector is transferred to the Government Pension Fund Global, which is administered by Norges Bank Investment Management (NBIM) on behalf of The Ministry of Finance.
 Figure 15, "The relationship between reported cash flows in accordance with NEITI and cash flows transferred to the pension fund" on p.
 28 shows how payments related to Petoro/SDFI are transferred through the Central Bank, while sector-specific taxes and fees are transferred through the Tax Administration (Petroleum tax), the Petroleum Directorate (CO2 tax and area fee) and the Toll Customs (NOX tax) before being transferred to the pension fund.

 The report links to the Norwegian Petroleum website for an overview of the government's policy and rules for management of revenues from petroleum and NBIM's website, which discloses information on the fund's investments, returns and market value, among others.
-133 NBIM has won a number of prizes for its degree of disclosure, and the Government Pension Fund Global is generally recognised as one of the most transparent sovereign wealth funds in the world.
-134 The expected returns from the fund are spent http://www.norskpetroleum.no/en/economy/management-of-revenues/ https://www.nbim.no/en/ over the fiscal budget.
+NBIM has won a number of prizes for its degree of disclosure, and the Government Pension Fund Global is generally recognised as one of the most transparent sovereign wealth funds in the world.
+The expected returns from the fund are spent over the fiscal budget.
 The report links to the government's website for more information on the guidelines for gradually spending revenue from petroleum ("The Fiscal Rule").
 The government's website for the national budget includes detailed explanations of how the Fiscal Rule is applied, any changes to the structural deficit covered by the returns from the fund and other statistical information.
-136